 All Equine Veterinarians Don't Agree

 Polarity has developed over the issue of alternative medicine in equine practice.
 Many veterinarians, while frustrated over the difficulty to diagnosis certain lameness and other problems using conventional methods, are not ready to jump on the bandwagon.
 This is not unique to the healthy skepticism that still surrounds alternative human medicine.
-What are the scientific principles behind any modality?

 The skeptics, while open-minded about many things, want the answers to some or all of the following questions before adopting alternative methods in their practice: